 This information is exempt as its disclosure would or would be likely to endanger the physical health or safety of an individual.
 If the above information was disclosed it would indicate the level of enforcement at a specific site and show any patterns or trends in the use of the equipment which would encourage road users to commit offences, thereby endangering other road users and pedestrians and render the safety camera ineffective as a road safety measure.

 This is a non-absolute exemption and also requires the application of a public interest test.
+Both of the exemptions are non-absolute exemptions and requires the application of the public interest test.

 Public Interest Test